stephen-lu/ZipCodeWilmingtonCalculator/README.md

-# Python.ScientificCalculator
+# ScientificCalculator (maven) ZCW

+**THIS IS A GROUP PROJECT.
+Do Not start it on your own.**

 ## Description
-* **Objective** - To implement an `ScientificCalculator` which displays output of basic and scientific computations.
-* **Purpose** - To establish familiarity with:
-  * Object `state`
-  * Teamwork :+1:

-## Git Collaboration
+In this project your team will build a small app to function as a calculator.
+This app  will be built in Java, and will use the topics and techniques discussed during the week.

-* Click the `fork` button in the top right corner to create a copy of this repository on your github account.
-  * You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.
+Your team should work on this project in a single repository.
+Click the `fork` button in the top right corner to create a copy of this repository in one of your github accounts.
+You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.

-* You should work on this project in your own repository.
+Then, each of the other team members should clone from the shared repository.
+You may want to dived the work into various classes, where each person takes responsibility for a whole class.

 ## Requirements

 ### Testing

-* All features must be tested.
-* Tests must include normal behavior, and any possible error situations.
-* Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).
+All features must be tested with Test classes.
+Tests must include normal behavior, and any possible error situations.
+Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).

+### Documentation

+You must produce UML diagrams for your program.
+All classes (excluding test classes) must be included in the UML class diagrams.
+Each class should have a UML box, with variables and a list of methods.

 ### Core Features

-* All calculators should have the following features:
+All calculators should have the following features:

-  - A `state`, representing the value currently displayed on the calculator (default 0)
+- A state, representing the value currently displayed on the calculator (default 0) *
-  - Get the current number on the display
+- Get the current number on the display *
-  - Clear the display
+- Clear the display *
+- Change the number on the display *
-  - Add, subtract, multiply, and divide the value on the `display` by a given number
+- Add, subtract, multiply, and divide the value on the display by a given number
-  - Calculate the square (x<sup>2</sup>) and square root (√x) of the number on the display
+- Calculate the square (x<sup>2</sup>) and square root (√x) of the number on the display *
 - Calculate variable exponentiation (x<sup>y</sup>)
-  - Calculate the inverse of the number on the display (1/x)
+- Calculate the inverse of the number on the display (1/x) *
 - Invert the sign of the number on the display (switch between positive and negative)
-  - Update the display to `Err` if an error occurs (eg: Division by zero)
+- Update the display to `Err` if an error occurs (eg: Division by zero) *
-    - Errors must be cleared before any other operation can take place
+- Errors must be cleared before any other operation can take place *

-* Each operation should automatically update the display
+Each operation should automatically update the display
-* YOU MAY NEED to break your code into several .py files so that you can do your `git` stuff easier.

 ### Scientific Features